Utility Rights in Kuwait

 What is this right?

-- A landlord cannot cut off utilities (electricity, water) to force a tenant to leave — this is illegal.
+- A landlord cannot cut off utilities (electricity, water) to force a tenant to leave — this is illegal and can be reported to the police.

 - Utility bills are typically the tenant's responsibility unless the contract states otherwise.

-- In government-subsidised housing for Kuwaiti citizens, water and electricity may be subsidised.
+- In PAHW government-subsidised housing for Kuwaiti citizens, water and electricity are heavily subsidised.

 - Landlords must ensure the property has working utility connections at the start of the tenancy.